Restore. Protect. Smile.

 While crowns are used to support and restore existing teeth, implants and bridges are used when teeth are missing.
 Your dentist will explain which option suits your situation after assessing your oral health and goals.

-Some patients reduce out-of-pocket costs for crowns through their private health arrangements.
+In some cases, out-of-pocket costs may be reduced through private health fund arrangements.
 Your policy and the agreement between your provider and the fund determine your claim amount.

 Written quotes are provided during your consultation to clarify costs before proceeding with any dental work.